SQL Server Monitoring – Installation

 When opening the Power BI Desktop file, FHSQLMonitor.pbit, you can change the above parameters if needed to match your installation.

-1) In the Edit Parameters form you must fill in the values matching your installation.
+1) In the Edit parameters form you must fill in the values matching your installation.

 2) Specify the credentials to be used when connecting to the database.